JetBlue Business Card review: Earn up 60,000 bonus points with excellent ongoing benefits

 You could get the Ink Business Preferred Credit Card instead, pay a slightly smaller annual fee of $95 and earn a much bigger travel credit card bonus.
 You can earn the card’s 100,000-point bonus after spending $15,000 on purchases within the first three month from opening the account.

 If you need a personal card to pair with your JetBlue Business Card, the Chase Sapphire Preferred Card is an excellent choice.
-It comes with a 60,000 Ultimate Rewards points bonus after you spend $4,000 on purchases in the first three months of account opening.
+It comes with a 80,000 bonus points after you spend $4,000 in the first three months from account opening.
 You can transfer all those points to JetBlue at a 1:1 ratio, so you’re getting a great deal for only a $95 annual fee

 The JetBlue Business Card is potentially valuable if you qualify for small-business cards and live in a JetBlue hub city.
 The card’s 10% rebate on JetBlue redemptions is a perk that’s rare for travel cards these days.
 And it comes with all the other standard perks you’d expect to see on a cobranded airline card, like free checked bags, priority boarding and inflight purchase discounts.